Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 10 Januari 2025 23.31.09 UTC
+- WIB: Sabtu, 11 Januari 2025 00.23.07 UTC
-- WITA: Sabtu, 11 Januari 2025 00.31.09 UTC
+- WITA: Sabtu, 11 Januari 2025 01.23.07 UTC
-- WIT: Sabtu, 11 Januari 2025 01.31.09 UTC
+- WIT: Sabtu, 11 Januari 2025 02.23.07 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: motivational
+Kategori: inspirational